Vinyldude8896/Taskinator/README.md

 # Taskinator

+### User Story

+As a user looking with a busy schedule, I would like an application that allows me to see, track, add, update, edit and delete my tasks.
+This will help me track and oraganize all my tasks.
+When I am on the homepage, I am presented with a toolbar where I can enter a new task.
+When I am looking at my existing tasks, I can see the To Do section, the In progress section and the completed section.

+### Features
-### This project is a a task tracker app.
-This will allow you to keep track of tasks To Do, in Progress and Completed.
+This app allows you to track your tasks

-### This app allows you to add a new task, edit or delete a task.
+This app allows you to add a new task, edit or delete a task.
 This also alllows you to change the status to In Progress or Completed, which then moves it to the appropriate container.

 ### badges
 ![HTML.js](https://img.shields.io/badge/HTML-License-blue)